-One of my clients recently had a re-certification audit in December with their Notified Body and they received a nonconformity in the first couple of hours of the 4 day audit.
+One of my clients recently had a re-certification audit in December with their Notified Body, and they received a nonconformity in the first couple of hours of the four-day audit.
 Here’s what happened.

-First, they had an opening meeting with the auditor from 8:30am – 9:05am.
-Next they took the auditor on a tour of the facility to show her some of the areas of the facility that had been renovated since last year’s surveillance audit.
-The management representative and the auditor returned to the conference room at 9:40am and the auditor began with a review of the management review revisions to the procedure.
-The procedure had not changed since the previous year so the auditor asked to see the most recent management review.
+First, they had an opening meeting with the auditor from 8:30 am – 9:05 am.
+Next, they took the auditor on a tour of the facility to show her some of the areas of the facility that had been renovated since last year’s surveillance audit.
+The management representative and the auditor returned to the conference room at 9:40 am, and the auditor began with a review of the management review revisions to the procedure.
+The procedure had not changed since the previous year, so the auditor asked to see the most recent management review.
 The company conducted a management review on Tuesday, December 8, 2015.
-The audit reviewed all the required inputs since the previous management review–which was conducted on Tuesday, December 9, 2014.
+The audit reviewed all the required inputs since the previous management review–which was held on Tuesday, December 9, 2014.

-When the auditor reviewed data analysis of complaints, she noticed a spike in complaints related to shipping errors that occurred in the months of February through May.
+When the auditor reviewed the data analysis of complaints, she noticed a spike in complaints related to shipping errors that occurred from February through May.
 When she asked for an explanation, the management representative explained that the renovations caused some misplacement of inventory that resulted in shipping delays and a few mistakes.
 The auditor asked when the trend was first observed.
-The management representative indicated that the trend was observed in April, and corrections were made by the warehouse manager in May.
+The management representative indicated that the pattern was observed in April, and the warehouse manager made corrections in May.
 The trend was confirmed to have reversed in the data from the third quarter.

 The auditor asked if a formal corrective action was implemented.
-The management representative said that no formal CAPA was initiated, because the problem did not appear to be a systemic problem due to the small volume of complaints relative to the large volume of shipments.
+The management representative said that no formal CAPA was initiated because the problem did not appear to be a systemic problem due to the small volume of complaints relative to the large volume of shipments.
 The auditor asked if shipping complaints were a quality objective.
 The management representative confidently indicated that they were.
 The auditor then asked when top management was notified of the negative trend and reviewed the spike in the performance of the quality objective.
-The management representative said that the quality objective performance is reviewed by top management during the management reviews and since the corrections appeared to be effective no further action was warranted.
+The management representative said that the objective quality performance is evaluated by top management during the management reviews.
+Since the corrections appeared to be effective, no further action was warranted.

-Management review revisions to frequency of planned intervals
+Management review revisions to the frequency of planned intervals

 Most companies satisfy the requirement for conducting a management review (i.e., 21 CFR 820.20 and ISO 13485, Clause 5.6) in one of the following ways: